Ocean cruising around the UK & Ireland

-Holyhead town in Wales is the perfect cruise destination for families, being the gateway to the famous Snowdonia National Park (ride the historic Snowdon Mountain Railway) and the medieval castles of Caernarfon, Beaumaris and Conwy.
+If you're after family cruises from the UK, Holyhead town in Wales is the perfect cruise destination for families, as the gateway to the famous Snowdonia National Park (ride the historic Snowdon Mountain Railway) and the medieval castles of Caernarfon, Beaumaris and Conwy.
 With their turrets, ramparts and moats, these three fairytale fortresses are like a Hollywood movie or an episode of Game of Thrones come to life.

-Newport is a popular port of call for cruise lines such as P&O Cruises, Norwegian Cruise Line and Holland America Line.
+Newport is a popular Welsh port of call for cruise lines such as P&O Cruises, Norwegian Cruise Line and Holland America Line.
 Newport was once a popular vacation spot for America’s rich and famous and their palatial summer homes, built to display their wealth, remain as reminders of this rich period of history.

-Oban is the gateway to the Highlands and the Islands of the west coast of Scotland and the Outer and Inner Hebrides.
+Those on cruise holidays UK and sailing to Scotland should consider Oban, the gateway to the Highlands and the Islands of the west coast of Scotland and the Outer and Inner Hebrides.
 The seaside town is easily explored by foot and offers castles, gardens, villages, beaches and forests.
 Saunter along the seafront to the ruined Dunollie Castle, or enjoy some sensational seafood in one of the town’s restaurants.